FAQ for Session Replay 1.0

 - The user was using a browser that does not support recording (for example, a mobile browser).

-- The visitor used a non-standard device to view the page (for example, a touch device).
+- The user used a non-standard device to view the page.

 - The user had a slow internet connection (for example, mobile internet).